Jonathan Taylor Player Prop Bets for NFL Week 11 | Indianapolis vs. Buffalo 11/21/2021

 Season Stats

-- Taylor has rushed for a team-leading 937 yards on 161 attempts (93.7 yards per game) and scored nine touchdowns.
+- Taylor has churned out a team-high 937 rushing yards (93.7 per game) and scored nine touchdowns.

-- The Colts have thrown the football in 55.8% of their plays from scrimmage this year while running the ball 44.2% of the time.
-This offensive attack ranks eighth in the NFL in points scored.
+- The Colts have run 55.8% passing plays and 44.2% rushing plays this season.
+They rank eighth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Taylor's matchup with the Bills.